Prefer to listen? Play audio here.

-As I was thinking about our theme for the Simmer Down Girls Night Out tonight, where the whole idea is finding your happy/cozy place before the holiday rush begins, I couldn’t help but think about what a good practice it would be to take a moment as a family at least once over the weekend to pour a cuppa something and intentionally “simmer down” together.
+I was thinking about our theme for a girls night we did once called Simmer Down Girls Night Out, where the whole idea was finding your happy/cozy place before the holiday rush began, I couldn’t help but think about what a good practice it would be to take a moment as a family at least once over the weekend to pour a cuppa something and intentionally “simmer down” together.
 No agenda, just a moment of intentional peace, without distraction.

 The whole idea of letting something simmer is to keep it just below the boiling point.